How to Create New Sheets for Each Row in Excel (4 Easy Methods)

 Using Input Box to Create New Sheets for Each Row

-• As a result, a small input dialog box called Create Sheet will appear.
+• A small input dialog box called Create Sheet will appear.

-• You will see five new sheets will be created in the Sheet Name Bar with the name of each row.
-Moreover, every sheet is entitled to the cell entity.
+• You will see new sheets in the Sheet Name Bar, each with the name of a row.

 Using Input Box to Create New Sheets for Each Row